oberondart/NovaScript/README.md

 Simple toy scripting language built entirely in Lua 5.4.
 This isn't really a serious project.
 I made it for fun :)

-## Warning
-WARNING: IS EXTREMELY BUGGY, SOME FUNCTIONS MAY OR MAY NOT WORK!!!

 ## Language Reference

 ```nova